8 Weeks Pregnant

 Frequently Asked Questions

 Q: I’m not showing — is baby OK?
 A: Completely normal.
-First pregnancy: visible bump ~14-20 weeks.
-Body shape, muscle tone, position all affect visibility.
-Growth measured at next ultrasound, not appearance [2].
+In a first pregnancy, a visible bump typically appears between 14 and 20 weeks.
+Body shape, muscle tone, and baby’s position all affect when you show.
+Growth is measured at your next ultrasound, not by appearance [2].

 Q: Is spotting normal after sex?
-A: Yes, 1-2 days of pink/brown spotting is common (cervical friability from increased blood flow).
-Painful + heavy + red = call provider [1].
+A: Yes — one to two days of pink or brown spotting is common due to cervical friability from increased blood flow.
+Call your provider if the bleeding is painful, heavy, or bright red [1].

 Q: When is the right time to announce?
-A: Medically: 24-72 hrs after first ultrasound (viability confirmed).
-Socially: whenever feels right.
-The “12-week rule” is cultural, not medical [3].
+A: Medically, 24 to 72 hours after your first ultrasound confirms viability.
+Socially, whenever feels right to you.
+The “12-week rule” is a cultural convention, not a medical one [3].

 For Dads

-- Attend the first prenatal visit — meet the OB/midwife, hear the heartbeat, see ultrasound screen, ask questions.
-Take notes or record (with permission).
+- Attend the first prenatal visit — meet the OB or midwife, hear the heartbeat, watch the ultrasound screen, and ask your questions.
+Take notes or record the visit with permission.

-- Set up shared calendar — appointments, ultrasounds, deadline for genetic decisions (NIPT), work travel blocks.
-“Who has it” is the question to end.
+- Set up a shared calendar — track appointments, ultrasounds, deadlines for genetic decisions like NIPT, and work travel blocks.
+Knowing “who has it” ends a lot of small friction.

-- Start a baby expense spreadsheet — research actual your area/your area costs: hospital, OB, lactation consultant, postpartum care, gear.
-Numbers ground you both.
+- Start a baby expense spreadsheet — research actual local costs for the hospital, OB, lactation consultant, postpartum care, and gear.
+Real numbers ground you both.

-- Read Expecting Better Ch.
-5-6 (Oster) — genetic testing, what the data actually says, helps with NIPT decision.
+- Read Expecting Better, Chapters 5–6 (Oster) — they cover genetic testing and what the data actually says, which helps with the NIPT decision.

-- Pray for the fetal transition this week — embryonic → fetal; “formed in the image of God” frame.
+- Pray for the fetal transition this week — embryonic to fetal, a moment to hold the frame of “formed in the image of God.”

 Sources